EXCLUSIVE: Akshay Kumar to meet Uttar Pradesh Chief Minister Yogi Adityanath today to discuss Ram Setu : Bollywood News - Bollywood Hungama

 Uttar Pradesh Chief Minister Yogi Adityanath is going all out to build the nation’s biggest film city in Gautam Buddh Nagar in UP.
 While doing so, he is arriving in Mumbai on December 1 in order to hold a meeting with Hindi film producers.
-Along with the producers, superstar Akshay Kumar is also set to meet him.
+While the producers are meeting separately, superstar Akshay Kumar is also set to meet Yogi Adityanath but it will be one on one.

 According to our sources, “Akshay Kumar is not just one of the bankable stars in the country but also a producer.
 He has his own banner Cape Of Good Films.
 The actor recently announced his ambitious project Ram Setu.
 We have learnt that he will be discussing the film with CM Yogi Adityanath.
-Since the film is about keeping the ideals of Ram in the consciousness of all Bharatiyas by building a bridge (setu) that will connect generations to come, he would be discussing more on this topic with the Chief Minister.”
+Since the film is about keeping the ideals of Ram in the consciousness of all Bharatiyas by building a bridge (setu) that will connect generations to come, he would be discussing more on this topic with the Chief Minister.
+This will be a separate meeting between Akshay Kumar and UP CM Yogi Adityanath.”

-Amongst the producers, Rahul Mittra, Subhash Ghai, Vishal Bhardwaj, Boney Kapoor, Bhushan Kumar, Manmohan Shetty, Rajkumar Santoshi, Ramesh Sippy, Tigmanshu Dhulia, Madhur Bhandarkar, and Umesh Shukla will be attending the meeting.
+In another meeting, Rahul Mittra, Subhash Ghai, Vishal Bhardwaj, Boney Kapoor, Bhushan Kumar, Manmohan Shetty, Rajkumar Santoshi, Ramesh Sippy, Tigmanshu Dhulia, Madhur Bhandarkar, and Umesh Shukla will be in attendance.

 Previously, many producers and actors have met Prime Minister Narendra Modi.